quietui/quiet/docs/docs/components/dropdown.md

 ### Showing details

-Use the `details` slot to display details, such as keyboard shortcuts, at the end of [dropdown items](/docs/components/dropdown-item).
+Use the `details` slot to display details, such as keyboard shortcuts, inside [dropdown items](/docs/components/dropdown-item).

 ```html {.example}
 <quiet-dropdown>